M-Schrapel/Webcam-Augmentation/Tutorial/README.md

 A new window appears.
 Select the target camera OBS-Camera2 as shown below.
 Then, press Start and close this window.
 ![Step 8](/Tutorial/Step_08.jpg)

 At the bottom on the main window you should see now an entry of the recorded window in Sources.
-Press the right mouse button and select filters.
+Press the right mouse button and select Filters.
 ![Step 9](/Tutorial/Step_09.jpg)

 A new window appears in which you press the + on the right bottom corner.
 Then select the VirtualCam.